csyg1733/csyg1733/README.md

-- 👋 Hi, I’m @nGkp5E76
+- 👋 Hi, I’m @csyg1733
-- 👀 I’m interested in ...
+- 👀 I’m interested in Golang.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning LGIA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Golang projects.
-- 📫 How to reach me ...
+- 📫 How to reach me csyg.ai@outlook.com

 <!---
 nGkp5E76/nGkp5E76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.